-Previous Public Directorships: Navistar International Corporation Stem Holdings Inc. As a retired General Partner of Goldman Sachs, Mr. Suskind brings invaluable experience as a leader in the international metals derivatives business.
+As a retired General Partner of Goldman Sachs, Mr. Suskind brings invaluable experience as a leader in the international metals derivatives business.
 While he was at Goldman Sachs, he led a team responsible for educating producers and consumers on the benefits of using futures as their pricing medium.
 Under his leadership, Goldman Sachs worked closely with the CFTC on developing hedging exemptions and went on to build the industry's largest precious metal arbitrage business.
 He is a recipient of a distinguished achievement award from the International Precious Metals Institute and was inducted into the Futures Industry Association Hall of Fame in 2005.
-Mr. Suskind has served as Chair of our risk committee since its inception in 2014 and brings with him is risk management experience from his role at Goldman Sachs and from his service as Vice Chairman of the Board of Bridge Bancorp, Inc. (now Dime Community Bancshares, Inc. following its merger), where he chaired the risk, compensation and governance committees.
+Mr. Suskind has served as Chair of our risk committee since its inception in 2014 and brings with him his risk management experience from his role at Goldman Sachs and from his service as Vice Chairman of the Board of Bridge Bancorp, Inc. (now Dime Community Bancshares, Inc. following its merger), where he chaired the risk, compensation and governance committees.
 Through his external public company directorships, he also has gained experience in corporate governance practices.